Teacher Resources

 Remember that Children are Children

-Children are still learning to recognize and regulate their emotions.
-They need patience as they learn the self-regulatory skills necessary to direct their behavior toward a goal.
+Children are still learning to recognize and regulate their emotions and behaviors.
+They need patience and guidance as they learn the self-regulatory skills necessary to direct their behavior toward a goal.
 Self-regulation includes a complex set of abilities developed gradually from infancy through middle-childhood (up to around age 12) (Ziv et al. 2017).
+For piano students, self-regulating includes planning practice, changing the plan if something isn’t working, and thinking about what went well and what didn’t.
+That’s a lot of work for a developing brain!

 Deep Dive: Be Organized—But Provide Choice within the framework